Koredotcom/docs/docs/gale/models/external-models/add-an-external-model-using-api-integration.md

 Once the integration is successful and the inference toggle is ON, you can use the model across GALE.
 You can also turn the inferencing OFF if needed.

 Hover over the custom integration and click the more icon (three dots).
-A p op-up with a list of options is displayed.
+A pop-up with a list of options is displayed.

  * View: Look at the integration details.